 - Complete the degree program successfully and on time

-- Complete a summer internship with a participating federal agency
+- Complete a summer internship with a participating government agency

-- Fulfill a two-year commitment of working for a federal agency following graduation **
+- Fulfill a two-year commitment of working for a government agency following graduation **

 If a student fails to complete the period of scholarship or post-academic period of employment, that student must repay a prorated amount equivalent to the length of the period not served.
 For example, if a student receives funds for two years and serves for one-and-a-half years, he must repay 25% of the funds received.
 Federal agencies must notify the SFS Program Office immediately when this occurs.
 That office is responsible for initiating the repayment process.